-The national shielding programme has been paused as of 31 July, and the Council shielding team will also pause from 7 August.
-There still remain several ways that residents who are 70+, or vulnerable but don’t have access to community support, can get assistance to access to food, perscriptions and safe social contact.
+The national shielding programme and the Council shielding team have been paused.
+There still remain several ways that residents who are 70+, or vulnerable but don’t have access to community support, can get assistance to access to food, prescriptions and safe social contact.

 There are a number of services available for older or vulnerable residents to access food.